Rahul1582/portfolio-rahulkp/README.md

  npm install
 ```

-**3. Now start the React serverV by running the following command :-**
+**3. Now start the React server by running the following command :-**

 ```bash
  npm start